 Market and influencing factors

-According to the KION Group’s estimates, the material handling market – comprising industrial trucks and supply chain solutions and related services – has expanded at a faster rate than real global economic growth over the past five years (2015 – 2020), despite the impact of the coronavirus pandemic.
-The value of the market has increased at an average annual rate of around 6 percent over that time.
+According to the KION Group’s estimates, the material handling market – comprising industrial trucks, supply chain solutions, and related services – has expanded at a faster rate than real global economic growth in recent years (2015–2021), despite the impact of the coronavirus pandemic.
+The value of the market has increased at an average annual rate of around 7 percent over that time.

 Legal requirements also apply to the construction and operation of production facilities, including in relation to air pollution avoidance, noise reduction, waste production & disposal, and health & safety.
-The KION Group fulfills all of these requirements as well as all the legal provisions pertaining to exports and financing business.
+There are also legal provisions pertaining to exports and financing business.

 Influencing factors in the Industrial Trucks & Services segment

-Measured in terms of units ordered, 36 percent of the global market was attributable to IC counterbalance trucks in 2020, while electric forklift trucks accounted for 15 percent and warehouse technology 49 percent.
+Measured in terms of units ordered, around 31 percent of the global market was attributable to IC counterbalance trucks in 2021, while electric forklift trucks accounted for roughly 17 percent and warehouse technology 52 percent.

 Stricter emissions standards and new energy solutions – particularly lithium-ion batteries, but also fuel cells – are also boosting demand for counterbalance trucks with an electric drive and for warehouse facilities.